larelev/securez/README.md

     🧩 Integrating API Platform in this stack?

 Let me know your next ambition — I’m ready to dive in!
-Vous avez dit :
-before we go for all of theses, please write the composer file allowing to set up all of the above ?
-ChatGPT a dit :

 Absolutely!
 Here's a composer.json file tailored for a Symfony app with DDD structure, covering: